-It has often been said that whatever doesn’t kill us makes us stronger.
+It’s been said that whatever doesn’t kill us makes us stronger.
 If that is true, Christina Johnson has superhuman strength.
 A teen mom born to a teenage mother, Johnson refused to be a statistic.
-The Charlotte, NC native relocated to Atlanta, GA in 1997 with her two young daughters in pursuit of a creative career, but as fate would have it, she met and fell in love with burgeoning rapper/singer Cee-Lo (formerly of NBC’s The Voice).
-Sharing mutual passions for family life and artistic expression, Johnson served as Cee-Lo’s muse in several of his music videos, the couple married in 2000 and welcomed son Kingston O’Keefe Callaway in 2001.
-Although Johnson was a new wife and raising children including a newborn, she also gave birth to InnerPiece Designs (IPD), a progressive interior design and consultancy firm.
+The Charlotte, NC native relocated to Atlanta, GA in 1997 with her two young daughters in pursuit of a creative career, but as fate would have it, she met and fell in love with burgeoning rapper/singer CeeLo (formerly of NBC’s The Voice).

-Johnson’s company is known for its minimalistic approach to design by combining natural and organic materials with modern pieces that visually harmonize with the high-end residential properties and commercial spaces they work with.
-IPD’s global clientele extends from superstar entertainers such as Cee-Lo, Ludacris and Young Jeezy, to athletes, urbanites and business professionals.
-Johnson’s work has appeared on national TV programming like MTV, as well as in between the pages of Ebony, VIBE, Atlanta Peach and Atlanta Homes & Lifestyles where she was featured in the Top 10 Under 40 issue.
+Johnson’s company was known for its minimalistic approach to design, by combining natural and organic materials with modern pieces that visually harmonize with high-end residential properties and commercial spaces.
+IPD’s clientele included superstar entertainers such as CeeLo, Ludacris and Young Jeezy, as well as athletes, urbanites and business professionals.
+Johnson’s work has been showcased on the television show, MTV, and in between the pages of popular magazines such as Ebony, Vibe, Atlanta Peach and Atlanta Homes and Lifestyles where she was featured in the Top 10 Designers Under 40 issue.